karsumit94/andrewholsted.github.io/_posts/2013-05-07-Dev-Bootcamp.md

 tags: "Dev Bootcamp"
 ---

-*This was previously 3 posts that I've combined into 1.
-If you want to read more about my progress in Dev Bootcamp, I started a journal on [Tumbler][1].*
+*This was previously 3 posts that have been combined into 1.
+If you want to read more about my progress in Dev Bootcamp, I've started a journal on [Tumbler][1].*

 The Application - January 18, 2013
 -----------------------------------

 I just submitted my Dev Bootcamp application!
-If you don't know what [Dev Bootcamp][2], click that link and have a look around.
+If you don't know what [Dev Bootcamp][2], click on that link and have a look around.

 I'm hoping to make a strong case, and with a little luck, get accepted into one of the fall/winter 2013 cohorts.
 I'm sure most